LaWebcapsule/directus9/docs/reference/system/revisions.md

 ## List revisions

-List all revisions that exist in Directus.
+List all revisions that exist in Directus9.

 ::: tip Permissions